 |Number of amp simulators||Five amps; five cabs|

 |Loop length||80 seconds|

 So far, so standard really.
 There’s nothing really shouting at me as being groundbreaking, but we review things to look at them more closely!

-The guitarists who are most likely to part with this amount of money for kit like this, are ones who are sure they’ll be getting their money’s worth out of it.
+The music players who are most likely to part with this amount of money for kit like this, are ones who are sure they’ll be getting their money’s worth out of it.

-This means we’ll be drawing a line to join this up with professional musicians who don’t have the time, patience, or storage space for a full set of individual stomp boxes.
+This means we’ll be drawing a line to join this up with professional music players who don’t have the time, patience, or storage space for a full set of individual stomp boxes.